RMHogervorst/dagster_labeling_testing_example/README.md

 ![](img/Screenshot%20from%202024-11-15%2019-51-04.png)

+### Labeling makes your life easier
-This makes it easy to see what assets are available, who is responsible and what kind of asset it is.
+The tags, metadata, kinds, description etc. make it easy to see what assets are available, who is responsible and what kind of asset something is.

+You also know who to contact when something breaks.

-## Further reading about tags, kinds and metadata
+### Further reading about tags, kinds and metadata

-Some useful links
+Some useful links:

 - If you want to select a kind-tag that turns into an image here are [all current kind tags](https://sourcegraph.com/github.com/dagster-io/dagster/-/blob/js_modules/dagster-ui/packages/ui-core/src/graph/OpTags.tsx)
 - more details about [asset-metadata](https://docs.dagster.io/concepts/metadata-tags/asset-metadata)
 - all predefined dagster [standard metadata](https://docs.dagster.io/concepts/metadata-tags/asset-metadata#standard-asset-metadata-entries)

+## Testing

+In the project_test folder I defined a test that checks all assets for a few basics; does it have a description?